Gary Puckett & The Union Gap: Solo careers and personal lives

 Puckett is married to Lorrie Haines.
 He has two step-daughters, Sydney and Michaela from Lorrie's previous mariage; they currently reside in Clearwater, Florida.
 Bement later joined the oldies act Flash Cadillac & the Continental Kids.
 Chater moved to Nashville, Tennessee where he worked as a songwriter, and had a minor solo hit in 1977 with the song "Part Time Love" and the albums Part Time Love (1977) and Love on a Shoestring (1978).
 Wheatbread turned to concert promotion, and Withem returned to San Diego to teach high-school band.

+Paul Wheatbread died from complications of kidney failure and Alzheimer's disease on July 6, 2026, at the age of 80.

 Puckett's current band lineup, still known as Gary Puckett and the Union Gap, is Woody Lingle (bass and vocals), Jamie Hilboldt (keyboards and vocals) and Mike Candito (drums and vocals).